The Theatre Green Book (Singapore)

 An overview of what the Theatre Green Book (Singapore) is and what it covers.

-Led by The Theatre Practice (TTP), the adaptation drew from international sustainability frameworks alongside local insights gathered through consultations, focus groups, and trial productions involving practitioners, organisations, and venue partners across Singapore.
-As part of the development process, trial productions were used to test and refine the framework within real working environments, helping ensure that the recommendations remain practical, relevant, and adaptable to local production contexts.
+As part of the development process, the resource guidelines were applied to two productions (Pickle Party and Scenes from the Climate Era), to test and refine the framework within real working environments, helping to ensure that the recommendations remain practical, relevant, and adaptable to local production contexts.

 A lecture by Louis Yu, Director of the Hong Kong Culture and Sustainability Centre, presented as part of Green Stages 2025

-The Arts Resource Hub (ARH) supported the development of the Theatre Green Book (Singapore) by enabling the research, consultation, trial production, and sector engagement processes that shaped the project.
+The Arts Resource Hub (ARH) supported the development of the Theatre Green Book (Singapore) by enabling the research, consultation, production, and sector engagement processes that shaped the project.
 Through this initiative, ARH also facilitated opportunities for knowledge-sharing, community-building, and ongoing dialogue around sustainable practices within Singapore’s theatre ecosystem.

-The Theatre Green Book (Singapore) reflects a growing collective commitment within the sector to rethink how theatre is made — encouraging environmentally responsible practices while sustaining the creative and operational realities of arts workers and organisations in Singapore.
+The Theatre Green Book (Singapore) reflects a growing collective commitment within the sector to reconsider how theatre is made — encouraging environmentally responsible practices while sustaining the creative and operational realities of arts workers and organisations in Singapore.

 Access the Theatre Green Book (Singapore) here and the additional resources here.